margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 **Word Associations:** spirit, intelligence, fire, star, sun, window, dark, extinguish, shadow, heart

 ## Challenge ##
-A challenge, an obstacle to overcome, something to create a soltuion for so that people can become better.
+A challenge, an obstacle to overcome, something to create a solution for so that people can become better.
 The success that comes from beating down the odds, the opposition, the face of adversity, the championing to something better.

 <br>